Year of Birth:

 Delana is never mentioned in the book.
 She earned the Shawl in 978 NE around the time of the Aiel War.

 Little is known of Delana’s actions before the events of the main series, but she joined the Black Ajah at some time after 978 NE.

 The Great Hunt

 Delana is never mentioned in the book.

 Fires of Heaven

 Delana is never mentioned in the book but would have been in Salidar by the time the Rebels began creating a Rebel Hall of the Tower.
 She arrived around the same time as Janya Frende, Sitter for the Brown Ajah, as the two women shared a house in Salidar and these arrangements were assigned based on when women arrived.

 Lord of Chaos

 Delana has been elected as a Sitter for the Gray in Salidar.
 She is first mentioned by Nynaeve who is assigned to copy notes for the Aes Sedai, Elayne warns Nynaeve to be very careful with her copying as Delana hates blotches or mistakes and will make her redo the copying should she find any.
-When Nynaeve arrives late for her tasks Delana, along with Janya, begin to question Nynaeve about Rand al’Thor.
-Delana making Nynaeve extremely uncomfortable due to her stare and frequent sighs and comments highlighting Nynaeve’s repetitive answers.
-Eventually the two Sitters send Nynaeve away.
+When Nynaeve arrives late for her tasks Delana, along with Janya, begins to question Nynaeve about Rand al’Thor.
+Delana makes Nynaeve extremely uncomfortable due to her stare and frequent sighs and comments highlighting Nynaeve’s repetitive answers.
+Eventually, the two Sitters send Nynaeve away.

 A Crown of Swords